mhdalfarisy/mhdalfarisy/README.md

 📌 About Me

-📊 Data Analyst with experience in building interactive dashboards using Power BI

-🔄 Support Data Engineering Process developing data pipelines, and managing cloud data warehouses
+📊 Data Analyst with experience in building interactive dashboards using Power BI, support Data Engineering Process developing data pipelines and managing cloud data warehouses.

-🤖 Interested in Artificial Intelligence (AI) and automation to support data-driven decision-making
+🤖 Interested in Artificial Intelligence (AI) and automation to support data-driven decision-making (Chatbot and LLM)

 🌱 Currently expanding expertise in Data Engineering & Machine Learning